jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbdirectory/write/addterminalsof.md

 {% tabs %}
 {% tab title="Step by step" %}
-**Add a terminal to project's list of terminals.**
+**Add terminals to project's list of terminals.**

-Only a project owner, an operator, or its controller can add a terminal.
+Only a project owner, an operator, or its controller can add terminals.

 ## Definition